-Before Darkseid can carry out his kidnapping scheme Firestorm arrives and turns Wonder Woman’s bonds into ribbons that she can easily break out of, and he dissolves the net holding the rest of the Superfriends.
-You’d think going with “dissolving” would be your go to attack in almost all instances, but what Firestorm lacks in brains he makes up for in creativity.
-When Batman asks just who is this Darkseid person, Superman informs the group that, “Darkseid comes from the planet Apokolips, and is said to be the most powerful leader of the intergalactic underworld.”
+Before Darkseid can carry out his kidnapping scheme Firestorm arrives and turns Wonder Woman’s bonds into ribbons, that she of course can easily break free of, and he dissolves the net holding the rest of the Superfriends.
+You’d think “dissolving” would be your go to attack in almost all instances but what Firestorm lacks in brains he makes up for in creativity.
+When Batman asks just who is this “Darkseid person” Superman informs the group that, “Darkseid comes from the planet Apokolips, and is said to be the most powerful leader of the intergalactic underworld.”
 Superman wisely leaves out the fact that Darkseid is also a notorious perv.

 Back on Apokolips Darkseid’s chief science officer, the diabolical DeSaad, has developed a machine called the “Mind Probe” and with but a push of a button DeSaad can alter the personality of any living thing.
 Kalibak wants to try it out on Batman or Superman but Darkseid growls, “Silence, Kalibak.
 As soon as I can penetrate the Hall of Justice Wonder Woman will be our first victim.
 I’ve always dreamed of making her my ally but with this device I can make her my queen.”
 I know this is a Saturday morning cartoon but that all seems a tad rapey to me.
-So it’s a good thing that the Hall of Justice is protected by a force fields that keeps out all intruders, well that is until hormone raging Firestorm bumps into the off switch while dreaming of a Mrs. Robinson relationship with Wonder Woman, and deactivates the force field which allows Darkseid to kidnap her.
+So it’s a good thing that the Hall of Justice is protected by a force fields that keeps out all intruders, well that is until hormone raging Firestorm accidentally hits the off switch while dreaming of a Mrs. Robinson type relationship with Wonder Woman, and deactivates the force field which allows Darkseid to kidnap her.

 Superman later consoles the newest member by saying, “There’s no time to blame yourself Firestorm.”
 Which I assume is code for, “Once we rescue Wonder Woman you’re fired.”
 Batman spots Wonder Woman’s magic lasso on the floor and Robin brilliantly deduces, “This doesn’t look good, Batman.”
-Thanks Robin, your input is valuable, now go back and help Alfred dust the Batcave.
+Thanks Robin, your input is as valuable as always, now go back and help Alfred dust the Batcave.
 Black Vulcan is able to use the Hall of Justice computer to locate Apokolips (Wait, isn’t that Batman’s job?) and so Superman announces who will be a member of the rescue team, “Batman, Robin, Firestorm, I think it’s time we paid a Darkseid a visit.”
-Yeah, bring the idiot that is responsible for her being captured in the first place and leave the black guy behind to answer the phone.
+Yeah, bring the idiot that is responsible for her being captured in the first place, and leave the black guy behind to answer the phone.

-The Superfriends arrive on Apokolips via a hollow meteor and immediately infiltrate Darkseid’s headquarters.
-Unbeknownst to them Darkseid hasn’t been idle and Wonder Woman had spent some time under DeSaad’s evil Mind Probe.
+The Superfriends arrive on Apokolips via a hollow meteor and immediately infiltrate Darkseid’s headquarters, but unbeknownst to them Darkseid hasn’t been idle and Wonder Woman had spent some time under DeSaad’s evil Mind Probe.
 The team quickly discover where Wonder Woman is being held, and because Darkseid doesn’t want to make it too easy for them he sends giant kryptonite energy balls at them, which Firestorm is able to easily deactivate, and then a troop of robots that are incapacitated when Firestorm turns the floor into an oils slick.

 Note: Once again Standards and Practices for children’s television shows prevented the writers and animators of The Super Friends from using something they deemed to frightening for children.
 Those familiar with DC comics and Darkseid know that his chief shock troops consist of Parademons.